 The Scriptures tell us, “God is love.”
 So if everything is about God, everything is about love.

-We’ve already established, we want to be more like God and God loves BIG!
+We’ve already established, we want to be more like God and friends, God loves BIG…ALL the time!

-By the way, I can assure you, nowhere in the Bible does it mention God chillin’ on the couch ignoring our prayers because the next contestant may win a car.
-So when we’re tempted to think God is ignoring us, we need to kick that thought to the curb…do the cool kids still say that?
-We need to get rid of that thought immediately because it is straight from hell and meant to kill, steal and destroy our faith in God and in our prayers!
-If the enemy can stop us from praying, he stops us from conversing with God.
+By the way, I can assure you, nowhere in the Bible does it mention God chillin’ on the couch ignoring our prayers because the next contestant just might win win a new car.
+So when we’re tempted to think God is ignoring us, taking a break from His busy schedule, or taking a mental health day because–well, this crazy world–we need to kick that thought to the curb…do the cool kids still say that?

 When we start thinking God isn’t listening to us, what’s the very next conclusion we come to?
 “He must not love me.”
 We think if God loved us more, this or that would happen, or we would be like this or we would have that.
-And suddenly, we are in one big tangled mess!
-And guess what, a tangled mess of a person, doubting how much God loves them, is ineffective to spread the Gospel in thought, word or deed.
+And suddenly, we are in one big, tangled, pity party, no one loves me–not even God, mess!

 So how do we imitate God’s BIG love?
 We love.
 We love regardless of how we feel.